| No Power in 350 Watt ATX Power Supplies

 Note: You need to be good in Testing Electronic Components in order to perform the task of checking the electronic

+components.
 After spending some times on this power supply I concluded that

 only the Fuse (2 Amp), 2X Diodes (2A05), Power FET (7N70P), Power IC (TL3845p) and current sense